Kerry swapped hairdressing for care work and is encouraging others to join her

 The county council has been working with independent providers of care and support at home, extra care housing and residential care providers in the county on initiatives to increase the recruitment and retention of care professionals.

-Amanda Jupp, the county council’s cabinet member for adults and health, said: “Caring is an incredibly rewarding career with so many opportunities to progress and make a real, positive difference to people’s lives.
-I would urge anyone interested to find out about local opportunities and job vacancies.”
+Amanda Jupp, cabinet member for adults and health, said: “Caring is an incredibly rewarding career with so many opportunities to progress and make a real, positive difference to people’s lives.
+I would urge anyone interested to come along to this event and find out about local opportunities and job vacancies.”

-The council’s website says people do not need any qualifications to become a care worker as many care providers offer opportunities to gain qualifications once they have started their jobs
+For more information about working in care and the event in Selsey, visit: www.westsussex.gov.uk/jobsincare

 Almost Done!